klm127/constitution/Draft-with-Voting-Records.md

 ## Section 1 - Quorum, Eligibility

 1. The quorum for a board is 50% of board members in attendance and the quorum for the club is 50% of club members in attendance.
-Quorum is not required for yearly elections, because non-voting members are removed from the rolls.
 Quorum must be met for a vote on a resolution to be valid.

-<p style="color:red">not voted</p>

-2. Voters must meet the membership qualifications.

-<p style="color:red">not voted</p>
+2. Quorum is not required for yearly elections, because non-voting members are removed from the rolls.

+_(voted 5/1/2021, 5-0)_

 3. The board may elect to limit a vote to UNHM members only.